nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 3. Next, `listDish` calls for either the function `printMenu` or the function `printEmptyMenu` in the `DishUI` class depending on whether the user's menu is empty.
 4. `printMenu` displays all the dishes in the menu while `printEmptyMenu` displays an empty menu.

-This is also illustrated in the sequence diagram below.

 ### 2.iii.a Add Ingredient
 The mechanism of adding an ingredient into the ingredient list is facilitated by `IngredientParser`.
 It creates a new